 Knoydart Peninsula, scotland

-Set in the wild 'rough bounds' of the Scottish Highlands - this is a 6 day, 5 night very wild adventure.
+Set in the wild 'rough bounds' of the Scottish Highlands - this is a 6 day, 5 night women only wild adventure.

 This is a journey on foot which requires a degree of physical fitness and commitment to the journey.
 We carry everything we need for 4 nights wild camping, as together we move through some of the UK's most stunning, untouched landscapes.
 Taking time as we go to swim in rivers and waterfalls, cook and eat together, share stories, cast dreams and step outside of the every day.

 From our experience of this landscape and the wild pilgrim journey - it's an incredibly powerful and transformative experience - an opportunity to go an a wild adventure to inspire life.
-Whether you're a solo traveller, friends, family or a couple - everyone is welcome on this adventure.
-Our two experienced, qualified and heart led leaders will meet you wherever you are on your journey - with love, guidance and support.
-We'd love to share the wild pilgrim journey with you.
+Whether you're a solo traveller, friends, family or a couple - everyone who identifies as female is welcome on this adventure.
+Our two experienced, qualified and heart led leaders - Emma & Sophie, will meet you wherever you are on your journey - with love, guidance and support.

 "A brilliant mix of feeling free & wild and supported & guided."

 We meet around 8.30 in Fort William before heading off on our wild adventure.
 Once we’ve collected our lunch we’ll journey together, via the Glenfinnan Viaduct (of Harry Potter fame), by rail or road to the port town of Mallaig.